-Each decay throws off particles and energy and is referred to as a "disintegration".
-The number of disintegrations per second, or per minute is the activity of a sample.
-Activity is expressed in Curies.
-One Curie equals 2.2 trillion disintegrations per minute.
-At the FUSRAP St. Louis Sites, activity is commonly expressed in picocuries (pCi), which is one 1 trillionth of a Curie.
-In comparison, one picocurie is 22 disintegrations per minute.
+Each decay throws off particles and energy and is referred to as a "disintegration."
+The number of disintegrations per second or per minute is the activity of a sample.
+Activity is expressed in curies.
+One curie equals 37 billion disintegrations per second.
+At the FUSRAP St. Louis Sites, activity is commonly expressed in picocuries (pCi) 1/1,000,000,000,000 of a curie.
+In comparison, one disintegration per second is 27 picocuries.

-HOW ARE PEOPLE EXPOSED TO RADIATION AND HOW CAN THEY PROTECT THEMSELVES?
+HOW ARE PEOPLE EXPOSED TO RADIATION, AND HOW CAN THEY PROTECT THEMSELVES?

 We can be exposed to ionizing radiation through a number of pathways.
-We can be exposed through inhalation, ingestion, and direct exposure.
-The main pathways for most people are exposure to cosmic radiation, exposure to and breathing indoor and outdoor air, exposure to radiation from rocks and soils, and through all of the foods and liquids that we eat and drink.
+We can be exposed through inhalation, ingestion and direct exposure.
+The main pathways for most people are exposure to cosmic radiation, exposure to and breathing indoor and outdoor air, exposure to radiation from rocks and soils, and exposure through all of the foods and liquids that we eat and drink.

 We can protect ourselves from direct exposure by using time, distance and shielding to limit our cumulative levels of exposure.
-A person is safer the farther from the source of radiation, the shorter the time of exposure, and the thicker the shielding.
-We cannot eliminate radiation from our environment; we can however, reduce our risks by controlling our exposure.
+The farther from the source of radiation, the shorter the time of exposure and the thicker the shielding, the safer a person is.
+We cannot eliminate radiation from our environment; we can, however, reduce our risks by controlling our exposure.